What is Gaslighting Narcissism?

 The central idea behind gaslighting is control through the manipulation of perception.
 They want you to trust in their sense of reality more than your own.

-Gaslighting is a go-to strategy for folks who have what mental health professionals now call Cluster B Personality Disorders, but what used to be called “Axis II.”
-Here are the Histrionic, Borderline, Anti-Social, and Narcissistic Personality Disorders.
+Gaslighting is a go-to strategy for folks who have what mental health professionals now call Cluster B Personality Disorders, one of six personality disorders of the DSM-V. Here are the Histrionic, Borderline, Anti-Social, and Narcissistic Personality Disorders.
 The most common shared trait is impulsivity, and Narcissism is perhaps the most familiar of these Personality Disorders.

 Fundamental Gaslighting Narcissism Techniques…Splitting, Triangulation, Flattery, Double Binds and Projection

 Splitting is instigating conflict for the purpose of consolidating power.
 Narcissistic Gaslighters love to manufacture conflict while hanging back to watch the show.
 Ultimately they seek to ingratiate themselves by drawing you closer in while pulling you away from others.